 2. It reduces your risk of health conditions

 Walking regularly can help reduce your risk of heart disease, diabetes, high cholesterol and cardiovascular diseases like high blood pressure and strokes.

 In fact, brisk walking is just as effective as running for people with high blood pressure, high cholesterol and diabetes.

 3. It reduces stress

 Walking is the perfect way to zone-out and rid yourself of those daily stresses.
 Plus, the exercise-induced endorphins released will leave you feeling better than ever by helping to improve your mood.
 It’s not just your mood that will benefit from this, smiling is contagious.
-It’s crazy how a small thing like a smile can be so infectious, and how a simple smile can mean the world to somebody else.
-Try it yourself- Go give someone a smile, a “how are you?”, only good things can come of it.
+It’s crazy how a simple smile can mean the world to somebody else.
+Try it yourself!
+Go give someone a smile, only good things can come of it.